programming4phone/StellarHardwareWalletNgApp/README.md

 - **transfer** - Transfer funds (in lumens) between 2 test accounts.
 The passphrase is needed to perform this operation.
 - **transactions** - Query Stellar test account transactions.

-Account keys, pubic key and secret seed, are hashed or encrypted to eliminate exposure.
-Keys are stored in the cloud and never stored store locally on the end user's computer.
+Account keys, public key and secret seed, are hashed or encrypted to eliminate exposure.
+Keys are stored on the flash drive and never stored store locally on the end user's computer.

 The create, import, and transfer functions are further secured by a user chosen passphrase.
 The balance and transaction query functions are public within the Stellar network so no passphrase is needed.